remihoeppe/weather-widget-ts/README.md

 This can be especially useful when writing unit tests for React components, as it allows you to test the component's output in a way that is more user-friendly and intuitive than checking the raw HTML output.

-> -   vitest (setup)
+> -   Vitest (setup)

-Share configuration with vite (ensures the testing environment is similar to the build environment).
+Share configuration with Vite (ensures the testing environment is similar to the build environment).
 Vitest’s approach to the testing space: let the tool control your entire environment, top to bottom.
 Vitest supports HMR (Hot Module Reloading), which speeds up your workflow.
 With HMR, only the changes are updated on the server, and the server reflects the new changes.
 Jest Snapshot support.

 Vitest is a replacement for a suite of tools:

-Jest, Mocha, or Chai for test utilities
+-   Jest, Mocha, or Chai for test utilities
-Babel for transpiling ESM, TypeScript, and more webpack or Rollup for bundling test dependencies (if needed)
+-   Babel for transpiling ESM, TypeScript, and more
+-   webpack or Rollup for bundling test dependencies (if needed)

 How does Vitest compare to Jest?

-Only one config needed: with vitest, configuration for dev, build and test environment as a single pipeline, sharing the same plugins and the same vite.config.ts.
+Only one config needed: with Vitest, configuration for dev, build and test environment as a single pipeline, sharing the same plugins and the same [configuration file](./vite.config.ts)

 > -   react-testing-library